-&lt;sup>19Note that, even though treatment in our case is to the left of the cutoff, we stick with the standard notation here, which subtracts the regression function on the right from the regression function on the left.
-Thus, in our case, a positive treatment effect will result in a negative value of $\tau{RD}$ .
-Also note that, strictly speaking, the limiting arguments in the above RD design are not valid with a discrete running variable like $Emp{it}$ , but in practice any observed measurement is discrete.
-Lee and Card (2008) as well as Lee and Lemieux (2009) discuss the degree to which a discrete running variable may introduce bias.
+$^{^{20}}$ Note that, strictly speaking, the limiting arguments in the above RD design are not valid with a discrete running variable like Emp{it} , but in practice any observed measurement is discrete.
+Lee and Card (2008) as well as Lee and Lemieux (2010) discuss the degree to which a discrete running variable may introduce bias.

-&lt;sup>20We test the sensitivity of our results to various higher order polynomials as well as standard regression based estimates with various bandwidths and bin sizes.
-In an earlier version of the paper we have also explored a more traditional difference-in-differences and event study approach (Gaggl and Wright, 2014).
-Our results are robust to these alternative analyses and to economize on space we omit these, though they are available on request.
+21Moreover, in an earlier version of the paper we have also explored a more traditional difference-in-differences and event study approach (Gaggl and Wright, 2014).